mah0x211/lua-net/README.md

 send a message to specified destination address.

-if again is equal to true, you must be calling a [fluashqto](#len-err-again--sockflushqto-addr-) method when socket is writable.
+if again is equal to true, you must be calling a [fluashq](#len-err-again--sockflushq) method when socket is writable.

 - **Parameters**
     - `str:string`: message string.